aljunalei/aljunalei/README.md

 ## Hi there, I'm Aljunalei Alfonso👋

-I'm a passionate developer, focused on building **intelligent applications**, **deploying and integrating AI models** into user-friendly applications.
-With a knack for **Machine Learning, Data Engineering, Automation, and Data Exploration**.
+I'm a passionate developer focused on building **intelligent applications** by **deploying and integrating AI models** into user-friendly interfaces.
+I also bring hands-on experience with **Machine Learning, Data Engineering, and Data Analysis**.

 ---